edwardoit/RustBoot/README.md

 ## Features

-- **Asynchronous Response Handling**: The server uses async/await to handle multiple connections concurrently.
+- **Asynchronous Response Handling**: The server uses async/await to handle multiple connections concurrently with shared thread.
 - **Queue-based Infrastructure**: Incoming requests are queued and processed in an orderly fashion, making it easy to manage multiple clients.
 - **TCP Listener**: Listens for connections on a specified port and serves responses.